jackbillstrom/go-anime-matrix-io/README.md

 ### TODO
 - A TUI to change options graphically
-- Implement a gauge meter for RAM usage.
-- Show network usage.
 - Add options to customize the matrix display via a config file.
 - Add an option to run the program as a service.